 Heather Renshaw is a wife and mother of five living in the missionary territory of the Pacific Northwest.
 She rarely turns down an opportunity for deep conversation, loud singing, good eating, or silent Adoration.
-Heather is the author of an eight-week study on the Beatitudes, contributing author of All Things Girl: Truth For Teens, and the upcoming book Death By Minivan.
+Heather is the author of an eight-week study on the Beatitudes, contributing author of All Things Girl: Truth For Teens, and the author of Death By Minivan.
 When she's not tackling the myriad tasks of her domestic church, Heather enjoys speaking at events and connecting via Twitter and Instagram (@RealCatholicMom).
 Heather may be found at www.RealCatholicMom.com.

 Ginny Sheller lives with her husband and eight children in Virginia.
 They keep bees, goats, and chickens and rarely have a clean house or a quiet moment.
 Ginny knits every day to maintain sanity, and shares her family’s life in words and pictures on her blog, Small Things.
-Ginny has graciously provided all the photos on Take Up and Read.
+Ginny has graciously provided all the photos for Consider the Lilies and Stories of Grace..
 You can find more of her art in her shop.

 Cindy, our children’s content collaborator, worked as a middle school

 teacher before she was blessed with five children.
 She is currently homeschooling them all in Florida, where she lives with Chris, her husband of 15 years.
 Cindy is a certified lead catechist for the Catechesis of the Good Shepherd, and has worked in both Level 1 and Level 2 atria.
 When she's not leading an atrium, managing her homeschool co-op, or helping convert Catholic homeschool curriculum into co-op ready curriculum, Cindy enjoys sitting on her porch swing with a cup of tea, a good book, and some quiet time with God.